-If you drive for Gopuff, the IRS technically views you as the owner of your own small delivery business.
+If you drive for Gopuff, the IRS technically views you as the owner of your own small delivery business, whether you're doing it for four or 40 hours a week.
 That means you’ll need to pay self-employment taxes.

 We’re here to map out that process for you, so you can cruise confidently through your Gopuff taxes — and even save money along the way.

 What taxes do you pay as a Gopuff driver?

 Like other independent contractors, Gopuff delivery partners will pay two types of taxes on their Gopuff income:

 Let’s break both categories down.

 Also known as FICA (Federal Insurance Contributions Act) tax, self-employment tax includes Medicare and Social Security taxes.